 Amalfi is a city and comune in the province of Salerno, Campania region, Italy, on the Gulf of Salerno.
 It is situated at the mouth of a deep ravine, at the Monte Cerreto's foot (1,315 m, 4,314 ft), surrounded by coastal scenery and dramatic cliffs.
-The town of Amalfi was the capital of maritime republic known as Duchy of Amalfi, an important trading center in the Mediterranean between 839-1200.
+The town of Amalfi was the capital of the maritime republic known as Duchy of Amalfi, an important trading center in the Mediterranean between 839-1200.

 In the 1920s-1930s, Amalfi was a popular holiday destination for the upper class and aristocracy in Britain.
 Amalfi is the main town of the coast on which it is situated, named Costiera Amalfitana (Amalfi Coast).
-Today it is an important tourist destination together with other cities on the same coast, such as Ravello, Positano and others.
+Today it is an important tourist destination together with other cities on the same coast, such as Ravello, Positano, and others.
 Amalfi is included in UNESCO World Heritage Sites.
 A patron saint of the city is Saint Andrew, the Apostle, whose relics are kept at Amalfi Cathedral (Cattedrale di Sant'Andrea/Duomo di Amalfi).

 Port Amalfi cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Amalfi, Italy.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Amalfi, Ravello, Italy.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.